jne21/linux-misc-device-lab/README.md

 };
 ```

-The messages are stored in a typed kernel FIFO:
+Messages are stored in a typed kernel FIFO:

 ```c
 static DEFINE_KFIFO(